jasonboyda/COMP324-Project/README.md

 This page has a calendar that shows the current date (month, day, and year).
 The current date is prominently displayed and highlighted on the calendar.
 Hovering over other days will produce a border around them.
 There are also arrows in the calendar head that can be clicked to show previous and future months in 2021.
 The page also has a nav bar which can be used to navigate to the other pages of the website.
 ##### Future Improvements:
 I plan to continue working on the design of the calendar.
 It will be bigger and sizing will be adjusted dynamically as the window size changes.
 When a user clicks on a day, pop-ups need to be added in order for the user to first see the teacher's availability and then reserve a slot.
 There will also need to be a way to keep track of the slots booked so that they can be marked on the calendar and updated when a booking is made/cancelled.

+## ABOUT-US PAGE:
+This page consists of the following sections:
+  - Navbar: allows navigation to other pages of the site.
+  - Our Mission Section: Details the mission statement of the team.
+  - Our Team Section: Provides a slider interface implemented using javascript to view the list of teachers/instructors or other team members along with their email and subject taught.
+  - Basic Footer